Chief of Police

-Police Operation Major
+Police Services Major

 Major Anthony Coleman joined the police department in 1992.
 He walked the beat as a patrolman and has served as a corporal, sergeant and lieutenant on the various patrol shifts and investigation division.
 Shortly after the Olympics in 1996, he started a 10-officer police bicycle patrol, which has now grown to more than 20 officers.